Short course workflow checklist

 - Review your course against the Course Criteria.

-- When you and your colleagues have finished compiling the course, your Course Development Manager will run the Quality Assurance (QA) checks.
+- When you and your colleagues have finished compiling the course, An Editorial Specialist will run the Quality Assurance (QA) checks.
 You’ll get feedback on the course’s structure, coherence, learning design and media quality.

 5. Amending and finalising your course